Design the configuration of hosts and management nodes for best availability and tolerance to consumption growth.

 2 * PFTT + 1.
 The more failures the cluster is configured to tolerate, the more capacity hosts are required.

-If the cluster hosts are connected in rack servers, you can organize the hosts into fault domains to improve failure management.
+If the cluster hosts are connected in rack servers, you can organize the hosts into fault domains to improve resilience against issues such as top-of-rack switch failures and loss of server rack power.
 See Designing and Sizing vSAN Fault Domains.

 Limitations of a Two-Host or Three-Host Cluster Configuration

 In a three-host configuration, you can tolerate only one host failure by setting the number of failures to tolerate to 1. vSAN saves each of the two required replicas of virtual machine data on separate hosts.
 The witness object is on a third host.
 Because of the small number of hosts in the cluster, the following limitations exist:

 When a host fails, vSAN cannot rebuild data on another host to protect against another failure.